|

 However, Eccles was once a complete village - although

-it petitioned for a reduction in its taxes when only 14
+lead it to petition, in 1605, for a reduction in its taxes when only 14

 The Bush Estate